 - Crossing the midline of their body while playing or performing tasks

 - Avoiding games and tasks that need gross motor skills

 4. Visual processing

-- Problems with spacing, identification, and size of letters
+- Problems with spacing, identification, and sizing of letters

 - Problems with copying or identifying shapes or letters